fabaff/shop/docs/development.rst

 ---------------
 For persistence storage a `MySQL`_ or the drop-in replacement `MariaDB`_ database is used. `phpMyAdmin` is available under `/phpmyadmin/` on the web server, beside the command-line tools, for easy administration.
+The credentials for `phpMyAdmin` is root/webshop.

 .. _MySQL: http://www.mysql.com/
 .. _phpMyAdmin: http://www.phpmyadmin.net